kevinchtsang/kevinchtsang.github.io/menu/talks.md

 permalink: /talks
 ---

-#### BCS Faculty of Health & Care - Annual Scientific Conference 2025, London, UK.
+#### British Computer Society (BCS, The Chartered Institute for IT) Faculty of Health & Care - Annual Scientific Conference 2025, London, UK.
 Oct 2025.
 "From Data to Action: How Data Science is Driving Population Health Management and Predictive Care Models"

 <br/><br/>